 What Is Diversity?

-In the workplace, diversity refers to an organization that intentionally employs a workforce comprised of individuals of varying gender, religion, age, ethnicity, sexual orientation, education, and other attributes such as beliefs and values.
+In the workplace, diversity refers to an organisation that intentionally employs a workforce comprised of individuals of varying gender, religion, age, ethnicity, sexual orientation, education, and other attributes such as beliefs and values.
 Gallup defines diversity as “the full spectrum of human demographic differences”.

 What Is Inclusion?

 Inclusion refers to how people feel at work in terms of sense of belonging, involvement, development, empowerment and trust.
 A company’s workforce may be diverse; but, if employees do not feel safe, welcomed and valued, that company isn’t inclusive and likely isn’t performing to its highest potential.
-Simply put, inclusion is the degree in which employees feel valued, respected, accepted, and encouraged to fully participate in the organization.
+Simply put, inclusion is the degree in which employees feel valued, respected, accepted, and encouraged to fully participate in the organisation.